-A business leader like you spends the majority of their time negotiating.
-This includes
+Most business leaders spend the majority of their time negotiating.
+This includes:

-- Convincing customers that your offering will solve their problems
+- Convincing customers that the company’s offering will solve their problems

 - Encouraging staff to supply that offering in the best possible way

 - Ensuring contracts are fair to all parties

 - Persuading investors that the company offers the desired return

 - Influencing regulators to support the company’s vision